Hacker0x01/docs.hackerone.com/docs/programs/splunk-integration.md

 id: "programs/splunk-integration"
 ---

 You can configure a Splunk integration to log events from HackerOne in Splunk.
 The Splunk integration enables data to be logged based on the configured event trigger.
-This integration is flexible and can be used to log data for any of the events listed.
+This integration is flexible and can be used to log data for any of the following events:
+- Report submissions
+- Report state changes (triaged, retesting, resolved, etc.)
+- Report assigned
+- Report comments
+- Report disclosures
+- Report rewards

 > This integration is only available to Enterprise programs.